brianle18/maincode_homework/report/ilm/main.typ

 3. Analysis and Visualisation of Results

 For the pipeline implementation, `python3.13` will be used along with the following libraries:
-- `pandas`: for data ingestion, manipulation and analysis
+- `pandas` @pandas: for data ingestion, manipulation and analysis
-- `langdetect`: for language detection
+- `langdetect` @langdetect: for language detection
-- `lingua`: for language detection
+- `lingua` @lingua: for language detection
-- `BeautifulSoup`: for HTML tag removal
+- `BeautifulSoup` @beautifulsoup: for HTML tag removal
-- `nltk`: for tokenisation and text preprocessing
+- `nltk` @nltk: for tokenisation and text preprocessing
-- `presidio`: for PII detection and removal
+- `presidio` @presidio: for PII detection and removal
-- `matplotlib` and `seaborn`: for data visualisation and inspection
+- `matplotlib` @matplotlib2007 and `seaborn` @seaborn: for data visualisation and inspection

-Time did not allow for experimentation of `detoxify` for removal of toxic content but this would be a useful addition to the cleaning pipeline.
+Time did not allow for experimentation of `detoxify` @detoxify for removal of toxic content but this would be a useful addition to the cleaning pipeline.
-The laptop I was working on has poor support for the `pytorch` version needed for `detoxify` so I was unable to get it working in time.
+The laptop I was working on has poor support for the `pytorch` @pytorch version needed for `detoxify` so I was unable to get it working in time.

 Given the small size of the dataset, the entire dataset will be processed in-memory using `pandas` DataFrames.
 The `pipe` functionality of `pandas` will be used to chain together the various cleaning steps in a modular fashion.

-Ideally this would be scaled using a distributed data processing framework such as `Apache Spark`, `Ray` or `Dask` for larger datasets.
+Ideally this would be scaled using a distributed data processing framework such as `Apache Spark` @spark2016, `Ray` @ray or `Dask` @dask for larger datasets.

+My main focus was integrating established libraries for data cleaning and normalisation rather than building custom implementations from scratch.
+The next extension to this work would be benchmarking alternative libraries and then implementing a scaled version of the pipeline.

 A simple `json` based configuration file will be used to specify the parameters for each cleaning step (as well as which steps to run).